maingijesse/microsoft-landing-page/README.md

-# Microsoft landing pace clone
+# Microsoft landing page clone

+Here's the [Netlify Page](https://microsoft-landing-page-clone.netlify.com/) for the project